HAPPYS1NGH/JavaScript-Fundamentals/README.md

 Factorial -> A factorial is the product of all positive integers greater than 0 up to and including the factorial number n.

 Modulus Operator -> This operator is called the modulus operator.
 It will tell us the remainder of a division.

+## DATA STORAGE

+## String Manipulation

+Looking Characters -> In JavaScript, you can look up characters in strings by index.
+There are two ways to do this: with charAt or square brackets ([]).

+Character Casing -> Often with strings we want to ignore the character casing.
+We want to find "x" whether it is lower-case "x" or upper-case "X". //"Hello".toLowerCase()